silabs-EricZhao/How-to-integrate-railtest-into-proprietary-application/README.md

 ### Dose this project support connect stack?

-Unfortunately, so far the RFtest functionality can only port to RAIL-based application, it does not support Connect stack.
+Unfortunately, so far the rftest functionality can only port to RAIL-based application, it does not support Connect stack.

 ### How to configure the BER PHY for BER test?